A numerical approach to particle creation in accelerating toy models: Methodology

 Secondly, we find that the KG product has a linear dependence on the frequency of the modes as well as on the width of the envelope.
 These results can be observed in Figure \ref{fig:KGdependenceWidthFreq}.

-By performing linear regressions for the dependence of the KG product on the width for modes with different frequencies, we find that the slope $m$ and the y-intercept $c$ are also dependent on the frequency, that is $m=c_1*w$ and t $c=c_2*w$.
-Therefore, the KG product of the \textit{out} modes is thus
+By performing linear regressions for the dependence of the KG product on the width for modes with different frequencies, we find that the slope $m$ and the y-intercept $c$ are also dependent on the frequency, that is $m=c_1\omega$ and t $c=c_2\omega$.
+Therefore, the KG product of the \textit{out} modes takes the form

 Further tests showed that $c_1$ and $c_2$ change with the envelope slope interval $b-a$.
-As the envelope gradually becomes a square window $(b-a \rightarrow 0)$, $c_2$ decreases and the vertical shift becomes negligible.
+More precisely, as the envelope gradually becomes a square window $(b-a \rightarrow 0)$, $c_2$ decreases and the vertical shift becomes negligible.

 To obtain a value that is independent of the width of the envelope used for the \textit{out} modes, we have to multiply the \textit{out} KG product by a scaling factor.
 Taking into account the dependence of the product we find, the rescaling involves first a vertical shift and then a multiplication by a scaling factor.
 Furthermore, this scaling factor includes a division by the width of the modes to make the product independent of their length.
 The KG product used for the normalization of the \textit{out} modes thus is rescaled as